danbraun/danbraun.me/_posts/2018-06-13-kale-salad.md

  - ginger, raw 1 inch (diameter of your thumb)
  - garlic 1 clove
  - salt 1 tsp
- - honey 1 tbsp or stevia 1tsp
+ - honey 1 tbsp or stevia 1 tsp
  - soy sauce 1/8 cup
  - rice vinegar 2 tsp
  - lemon juice from 1/2 lemon

-Whisk or shake together dressing ingredients
+Whisk or shake together dressing ingredients and mix in with chopped kale.
+These measurements are approximate and could all be

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg4Mzk5OTQ2LC0xMDYyNjg1NzUyLDIwMD
+eyJoaXN0b3J5IjpbMTc3NjQ0NTU2MCwtMTA2MjY4NTc1MiwyMD
-U0ODk2NzIsMTgyNjkwMTY5MSwxNzcwNjA1MDQ0XX0=
+A1NDg5NjcyLDE4MjY5MDE2OTEsMTc3MDYwNTA0NF19
 -->